ersiver/MovieToWatch/README.md

 ### Testing:
 ####  Device Tests
+ -  <b>Fragments Tests</b> - Integration tests for fragments are using a test double FakeRepository, FragmentScenario for Fragments' lifecycle state and Mockito and Espresso UI testing frameworks.
   - <b>Database Testing</b> - The project creates an in memory database for database test but still runs them on the device.

 ### Features